zifeo/Mountain-car-reinforcement/report.md

 ## Temperature

 The temperature parameter affects the exploration versus exploitation behaviour.
 When learning the agent should first explore all states to be able to correctly estimate the corresponding q-values.
-While learning the agent already knows the optimal strategy according to its experience and therefore should not do any tries and only follow the best action.
+After learning the agent already knows the optimal strategy according to its experience and therefore should not do any tries and only follow the best action.
 This can be controlled using the temperature parameter.
 A null temperature will consider only best action, a $0.1$ temperature will choose very often the best one (as in the first plot $\tau=0.1$) while a higher temperature will choose an action at random (as in the third plot $\tau=10$).
 Therefore a low temperature is good for exploitation and a high temperature good for exploration.
 One can vary it from high to low and thus have a mixed agent that learns first and perform seconds (as in fourth plot, it also converges faster).

 ![](./figures/f0-l0.25-t0.1.jpg)
 ![](./figures/f0-l0.25-t1.jpg)